sleekweasel/CgiAdbRemote/README.md

 For accessing and controlling Android devices connected to a physically inaccessible machine, from a browser (only tested on Chrome currently).

-Hacky little Perl HTTP server for controlling Android devices via a web browser.
+Hacky little Perl HTTP server for controlling UNROOTED Android devices via a web browser.

 Copyright 2013 Tim Baverstock.